GoogleCloudPlatform/terraform-genai-knowledge-base/README.md

 using Generative AI.
 It provides an end-to-end demonstration of QA extraction and fine-tuning of a large language model (LLM) on Vertex AI.
-Along the way, the solution utilizes Document AI Character Recognition (OCR), Firestore, Vertex AI Studio, and Cloud Functions.
+Along the way, the solution utilizes Document AI Character Recognition (OCR), Firestore, Vector Search, Vertex AI Studio, and Cloud Functions.

 The resources that this module creates are: